A common example of system integration is to call the REST API of another service by sending an HTTP request from Questetra BPM Suite.

 The overview of the settings procedure is as follows.

 - Preparation on the side of partner service to be invoked

 Setting up using Questetra’s Callback URL, obtaining a Client ID and Secret

-- Settings on the side of invoking (Questetra)
+- Settings on the invoking side (Questetra)

-Setting up using the endpoint URL of the partner service and Client ID and Secret that have obtained, obtaining a token
+Setting up using the endpoint URL of the partner service and Client ID and Secret that have been obtained, obtaining a token

 - Settings in Questetra for invoking API